MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/manage-hyper-v-scheduler-types.md

 ---
 # Understanding and using Hyper-V hypervisor scheduler types

+Applies To:

+* Windows 10
-Applies To: Windows 10, Windows Server 2016
+* Windows Server 2016
+* Windows Server, version 1709
+* Windows Server, version 1803
+* Windows Server 2019

-This article describes new modes of virtual processor scheduling logic introduced in Windows Server 2016.
+This article describes new modes of virtual processor scheduling logic first introduced in Windows Server 2016.
 These modes, or scheduler types, determine how the Hyper-V hypervisor allocates and manages work across guest virtual processors.
 A Hyper-V host administrator can select a hypervisor scheduler types that is best suited for the guest virtual machines (VMs) and configure the VMs to take advantage of the scheduling logic.

 >[!NOTE]
 >Updates are required to use the hypervisor scheduler features described in this document.
-For details, refer to Required updates.
+For details, refer to Required Updates.

 ## Background